iamgadmarconi/hiten/readme.md

 3. **Generating Poincaré maps**

-   The toolkit can generate Poincaré maps for the centre manifold over various sections.
+   The toolkit can generate Poincaré maps for arbitrary sections.
+For example, the centre manifold of the Earth-Moon \(L_1\) libration point:

    ```python
    from hiten import System